choring0989/IntelligentUIAssistant-IUA/README.md

 ### Example Code
 ### Execution Screen

-If you enter ui component, you can see that the letters disappeared from  after loading.<br>
+1. If you enter ui component, you can see that the letters disappeared from  after loading.<br>

 <img src="./image/img7.png" width="300" height="150"><img src="./image/img8.png" width="300" height="150"><img src="./image/img9.png" width="300" height="150">

+2. Press the download button to receive the results in the zip file format.